 The standard of proof in Nevada negligence cases is called "preponderance of the evidence."
 This means that the plaintiff bears the burden to demonstrate to the court that it is more likely than not that the defendant was negligent.
 Learn more about proving negligence in Nevada.

-Abilify is an anti-psychotic medication, and it is a brand name for aripiprazole.
-Doctors prescribe it to help treat depression, schizophrenia, bipolar disorder, Tourette's syndrome, and even autism.
-It may alleviate such symptoms as depressive thoughts, mood swings, hallucinations, and tics.
+Abilify is an "atypical" antipsychotic medication, and it is a brand name for aripiprazole.
+Doctors prescribe it to help treat psychotic disorders, depression, schizophrenia, bipolar disorder, Tourette's syndrome, Parkinson's disease, and even autism.
+It may alleviate such symptoms as depressive thoughts, aggression, self-harm, mood swings, hallucinations, temper tantrums, and tics.
+Doctors can also prescribe Abilify as an "add-on" medication to help treat depression.6

-No, but in 2016 the FDA ordered that the Abilify label warn of the link between the drug and pathological gambling and addictive actions.
+No, but in 2016 the FDA ordered that the Abilify label warn of the link between the drug and pathological gambling and addictive actions.7

 - Abilify official website